keystonejs/keystone-classic/docs/guides/setting-up/database-setup.md

 ```

-This will create a user with these details (though the password will be hashed beore saving) when keystone is started up.
+This will create a user with these details (though the password will be hashed before saving) when keystone is started up.
 If you want to know more about update scripts, you can find the information [here](TK).

 An important note is that you will likely end up committing your update scripts to your project, so you should not include sensitive information in here.
 Any passwords added in an update script should be manually changed afterwards.